 There’s no denying it, your Android device is indispensable.
 You trust storing your life’s work on your Android smartphone and assume it is capable of protecting vital information.
 And, although you take security precautions, they may not be enough, leaving your device vulnerable.

 Of course, you follow the advice of experts when it comes to protecting your device.
-Yes, you keep your Android updated and backup important data.
+Yes, you keep your Android updated and back up important data.
 And yes, you ensure your passwords are unique and impossible to crack.
-However, these may prove inadequate when it comes to shielding your smartphone.
+However, these may not be enough when it comes to shielding your device.

 Enable the Smart Lock feature for better security